 - All Countries

-How does a young woman who grew up in poverty in the Philippines find herself teaching in the United Arab Emirates (UAE) and sponsoring a child in India?
+So how does a young woman who grew up in poverty in the Philippines find herself teaching in the United Arab Emirates (UAE) and sponsoring two children?

-Katalina Yambao (26) recalls that her childhood community was rife with alcoholism, drug addiction and crime.
+Katalina recalls that her childhood community was rife with alcoholism, drug addiction and crime.
 “My five siblings and I had to fight for survival each day,” she says.

 Katalina’s father (also born into poverty) was a barber.
 He constantly fought to earn enough money to support his family.
 And a refurbished pig pen, with walls and a roof, was better than no shelter at all.